MrDienns/dennisvanderveeke.nl/data/blog/why-were-ditching-bukkit.md

 Kubus will be a distributed game server software written in Kotlin, integrated into Kubernetes & Agones, supporting seamless relocation of players through the use of fallback & replication instances, with protocol termination to loosely couple ourselves of Java Minecraft, should we ever wish to support a different client.
-Storage & other internal systems will also be rewritten rewritten to support Command-Query-Responsibility-Segregation (CQRS) and Event Sourcing, for added stability, scalability & analytics.
+Storage & other internal systems will also be rewritten to support Command-Query-Responsibility-Segregation (CQRS) and Event Sourcing, for added stability, scalability & analytics.

 If you've got some spare time, and want to help out with what might just become the most technologically advanced Java Minecraft server; we could use the hands.